dwarvesf/playground/Engineering/AI/Q Learning.md

 Q-learning is a model-free reinforcement learning algorithm used to learn an optimal policy in a Markov Decision Process (MDP).
 It is an off-policy method, meaning that it learns by observing and updating a value function based on the maximum expected future rewards.

+Q-learning has applications in various domains, including autonomous robotics, traffic signal control, resource management, and more.
+The core idea behind Q-learning is to iteratively update the Q-values based on the agent's experiences.
+The agent explores the environment, takes actions, and receives rewards.
+With each interaction, the Q-values are updated using a formula that incorporates the reward received, the maximum Q-value of the next state, and a learning rate.
 ![[q-learning-demo.png]]

 ## Main components